 Why the under performance?

 Continue reading Cameron International: Is This The Time To Buy? $CAM $SLB $XOM

-Understanding Union Pacific’s (NYSE:UNP) cost of debt, cost of equity and WACC is an important factor in stock research.
-Using these formulas an investor will understand how much the shareholder should expect in return for the stock over the long-term, how much the company pays for itsi debt and how much the company needs in return to break even on its investments.
+Understanding Apple’s (NASDAQ:AAPL) cost of debt, cost of equity and WACC is an important factor in stock research.
+Using these formulas an investor will understand how much the shareholder should expect in return for the stock over the long-term, how much the company pays for its debt and how much the company needs in return to break even on its investments.

 Cost of Debt

-Continue reading Union Pacific: Fundamental Analysis 2014, Cost of Debt, Cost of Equity and WACC $UNP
+Continue reading Apple Inc: 2014 Fundamental Analysis WACC, Cost of Debt and Cost of Equity $AAPL